hytebyte32/Chef-Coding-Team-27/README.md

 Kwan Nok Lau: Integrated Geoapify API and it's corresponding tests

-Harold Chiang: Integrated Spoonacular API, it's corresponding tests, responsible for packaging project into docker container, and helped with debugging
+Harold Chiang: Integrated Spoonacular API, it's corresponding tests, responsible for packaging project into docker container, helped with debugging, and wrote usage documentation

 Andrew Liang: Integrated Edamam API, it's corresponding tests, consolidated all other modules into a single application, and helped with debugging